 Not sure what to do with your leftover brisket?
-Why not try this declious brisket lasagna recipe?
-It’s packed with cheese, bechamel sauce, mushrooms, and pasta.
+Why not try this delicious brisket lasagna recipe?
+It’s packed with cheese, béchamel sauce, mushrooms, and pasta, creating layers of rich, comforting flavor that’ll have everyone asking for seconds.
+I guarantee it’ll quickly become a firm family favorite.

-What You Need for Brisket Lasagne
+What You Need

-- lasagna sheets
+- Lasagna sheets

 - Extra Virgin olive oil